 The position of the Dutch DPA is that processing personal data via facial recognition is prohibited in most cases.
 However, there are exceptions and the Dutch DPA highlights that the use of facial recognition in the Netherlands is on the rise and consequently the number of questions it receives on the subject is increasing.
 The guidance includes answers to frequently asked questions in order to provide assistance and clarity to professionals working with facial recognition technologies.

 The Dutch DPA explains its view on the significant risks posed to individuals when their biometric data is processed, which is generally central to a facial recognition system.
-It expects that a data protection impact assessment (DPIA) will be required in many cases before starting large-scale processing using facial recognition.
-The guidance points out that if the DPIA concludes that there is a high residual risk, which might often be the case, the organisation looking to deploy the system will be required to engage in prior consultation with the Dutch DPA.
+It expects that a data protection impact assessment ('DPIA') will be required in many cases before starting large-scale processing using facial recognition.
+The guidance points out that if the DPIA concludes that there is a high residual risk, which might often be the case, the organization looking to deploy the system will be required to engage in prior consultation with the Dutch DPA.

 The guidance addresses four frequently asked questions regarding the use of facial recognition, which are summarised below.